renovate-tests/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

 - the `mini-css-extract-plugin` loader
 - `css-loader` with `sourceMap`
 - `postcss-loader` to optimize css output code with `sourceMap` and `autoprefixer` plugin to `{ browsers: ['last 2 versions'] }`
-- `stylus-loader`

-It uses two plugins:
-- `svg-sprite-loader/plugin` to merge the built svg sprite from `cozy-ui` into the application's one
-- `webpack.LoaderOptionsPlugin` to make the global stylus loader use the stylus from `cozy-ui`
+- `stylus-loader` configured with the stylus plugin from `cozy-ui/stylus`

 ### `webpack.config.cozy-ui.react.js`